Bigby-wolf2333/Bigby-wolf2333/README.md

 ![LinkedIn Banner](New_Banner.png)

-Hello, I'm Junwei.
-Data Analytic Engineer with expertise in ETL, DataWarehouse, SQL query optimization, Spark and Kalfa.
+Hello, I'm Junwei and I prefer to be referred to as 'Data Analytics Engineer', since I am able to work as Data Analyst and Data Engineer both.
-Here are the tools I used most frequently
+Here are the tools I used most frequently to finish an end to end data work:
-- Store data in PostgreSQL and Azure cloud
+- Store data in PostgreSQL & Azure.
-- Bulid DataWarehouse in Google.
-- Orchestrate data flow by Airflow.
+- Mainipulate data by SQL and Python.
 - Process big data with PySpark.
 - Handle streaming data with Kafka.
+- Bulid DataWarehouse in DBT & Synapse Analytics.
-- Mainipulate data by SQL and Python.
+- Orchestrate data flow by Airflow.
-- Developing dashboards on Tableau.
+- Design dashboards on Tableau.

 ### 📚 Projects